iipc/awesome-web-archiving/README.md

 * [The Unarchiver](https://theunarchiver.com/) - Program to extract the contents of many archive formats, inclusive of WARC, to a file system.
 Free variant of The Archive Browser (macOS only, Proprietary app).
 * [tikalinkextract](https://github.com/httpreserve/tikalinkextract) - Extract hyperlinks as a seed for web archiving from folders of document types that can be parsed by Apache Tika (Golang, Apache Tika Server). *(In Development)*
 * [wasapi-downloader](https://github.com/sul-dlss/wasapi-downloader) - Java command line application to download crawls from WASAPI. *(Stable)*
-* [Warchaeology](https://nlnwa.github.io/warchaeology/) - Warchaeology is a collection of tools for inspecting, manipulating, deduplicating and validating WARC-files. *(Stable)*
+* [Warchaeology](https://nlnwa.github.io/warchaeology/) - A collection of tools for inspecting, manipulating, deduplicating and validating WARC-files. *(Stable)*
 * [warcdb](https://github.com/florents-Tselai/warcdb) - A command line utility (Python) for importing WARC files into a SQLite database. *(Stable)*
 * [warcbench](https://github.com/harvard-lil/warcbench) - A tool for exploring, analyzing, transforming, recombining, and extracting data from WARC (Web ARChive) files.
 * [warcdedupe](https://gitlab.com/taricorp/warcdedupe) - WARC deduplication tool (and WARC library) written in Rust. *(In Development)*